lukakerr/dotfiles/README.md

 If this folder doesn't exist, create it and run `./setup.sh` again.

-In iTerm2 preferences there should be a `Default` profile and a `Lighter` profile.
+In iTerm2 preferences there should be `Default`, `Lighter` and `Nord` profiles.
 These are displayed in the images below.

 ### Environment variables